pubuduishandev/pubuduishandev/README.md

 ### 🚀 About Me

-I'm Pubudu Ishan Wickrama Arachchi, a passionate Software Engineer and Founder of FlickBox Technologies who recently completed a Bachelor’s degree at the Faculty of Technology, University of Colombo, graduating with Second Class Honours (Lower Division) and a GPA of 3.09.

-I have a strong foundation in both mobile and web application development, focusing on building intuitive, user-centered digital solutions that solve real-world problems.
-My technical expertise includes modern technologies such as Flutter, Vue.js, React, Laravel, Firebase, and various backend frameworks.

-Beyond coding, I am deeply interested in UI/UX design, believing that great software is not only functional but also delivers an exceptional user experience.
+By profession I’m a Software Engineer, but at heart I’m someone who enjoys building digital experiences and turning ideas into real, usable products that make everyday life a little easier and smarter.

+My journey into tech was not only about learning programming languages or frameworks.
+It was about understanding how technology can solve real-world problems and connect people.
+From mobile applications to full-stack web platforms, I have always been drawn to creating solutions that are both functional and visually engaging.

+I hold a Bachelor of Information and Communication Technology (Honours) from the University of Colombo.
+Over time I have gained hands-on experience with technologies such as Flutter, React, Vue, Laravel, Firebase, and modern backend ecosystems.
+Beyond tools and stacks, what truly motivates me is UI/UX thinking.
+I believe great software is a balance between clean architecture and meaningful user experience.

+I am also the Founder of FlickBox Technologies, where I explore ideas outside my day-to-day role and experiment with building scalable digital solutions.
+Entrepreneurship has taught me resilience, adaptability, and the importance of continuous learning in a fast-moving industry.

+My path has not always been perfectly linear.
+There were moments of uncertainty, missed opportunities, and lessons learned the hard way.
+One thing that defines me is persistence.
+I believe growth comes from curiosity, consistency, and the courage to try again.

-When I’m not developing software, I enjoy exploring emerging technologies, contributing to open-source projects, and mentoring aspiring developers within the tech community.
+Outside of coding, you will usually find me exploring emerging technologies, contributing to open-source projects, refining design concepts, or mentoring developers who are just starting their journeys.

+At the core, I value innovation, collaboration, and lifelong learning.
+I do not just want to write code.
+I want to build products that create a meaningful impact.

+Let’s connect, collaborate, and build something valuable together. 🚀

 ---